Murderer who planned gun attack on prison officer given 10-year sentence

 He is currently serving a life sentence for murder and is not due to become eligible for parole until 2027.

-Lord Harrow sentenced Paterson to 10-and-a-half years in prison for his latest offending, with the sentence to begin immediately.
+Lord Harrower sentenced Paterson to 10-and-a-half years in prison for his latest offending, with the sentence to begin immediately.

 Paterson, who appeared in court dressed in a pale brown fleece, showed no reaction as the sentence was handed down.